Welcome

 Teaching

-Seminar Empirical Research in Economics, with Nikolaus Wolf
+Seminar Empirical Research in Economics

-Seminar Political Economy of Radicalization, with Monique Reiske
+Seminar Political Economy of Radicalization

-Seminar Regional and Political Polarization, with Miriam Roehrkasten
+Seminar Regional and Political Polarization

-Seminar Economics of Identity, with Nikolaus Wolf
+Seminar Economics of Identity

 Seminar Philosophy of Economics